Aashi24/shreyakr-portfolio/final_project_part2_shreya.md

   - Is it apt in leading the audience where I wish to take them

 - **Completeness of the story**
-  - Does the stroy have a well defined start and end?
+  - Does the story have a well-defined start and end?
   - Do people feel like something is missing?

 - **Aesthetics of the imagery and visualization**